MrAmbiG/vmware/vTool/README.md

   - Add datastores
   - Highly scalable. you can add your own functions and menu entry for that

+>**How to update?**

+- Click the filename
+- click raw
+- copy paste the entire content of webpage to a .ps1 file
+- [optional] Try to keep the name of your vtool with the one which is online

 > **vCenter Automation:**

     -create cluster